Key points to remember

 Fairy rings usually appear in late summer and autumn.
 As the name suggests they are usually circular but can be irregular too.
 The rings get bigger each year and are most noticeable when the fungus, fruits.
 Toadstools appear around the ring.

-If the ring is not too big, they can be dug out, but this is time consuming and expensive and if any spores re-infect the soil you are back to square one, so best left alone.
+If the ring is not too big, it can be dug out, but this is time-consuming and expensive and if any spores re-infect the soil you are back to square one, so best left alone.
 Treat in the same way as Dry Patch.
 Fork or aerate the circle and water thoroughly with a wetting agent.
 This will reduce the stress on the grass plant.
 Pick off the toadstools when they appear and dispose of them in a bin.